 Create A Travel Kit

 Love being prepared for any situation?
 Create your very own travel kit to ensure you have everything you need no matter where your journey takes you.
 You can buy a small empty kit at the local pharmacy, and fill it with items tailor-made for your needs.
 From extra medication and medicine to bonus phone chargers and emergency cash, your travel kit should be small and light enough to take with you on a moment’s notice, while still containing the essentials for your travel survival.

 Secure Your Hotel Room

 Staying in a hotel for the duration of your adventures?
 Then you’ll want to make sure your room is a safe and secure place to return to after a long day of exploring.
-Try to get a room that’s not on the bottom floor, to reduce to likelihood of a break-in.
-Double check that you’ve locked the door behind you, and make sure to grab a card from the front desk on your way out.
-This way if you get lost or in any sort of trouble, you know the address of you’re staying, and have people you can reach out to.
+Try to get a room that’s not on the bottom floor to reduce the likelihood of a break-in.
+Double-check that you’ve locked the door behind you, and make sure to grab a card from the front desk on your way out.
+This way, if you get lost or in any sort of trouble, you know the address of where you’re staying and people you can reach out to.

 You can have all sorts of excitement and fun on your trip, but be sure to stay aware of your surroundings at all times.
 Trust your instincts; if someone rubs you the wrong way or you get a bad vibe from a certain location, head on your way.
-Don’t be afraid to ask for help if you end up in a scary situation, be that from locals or the authorities.
+Don’t be afraid to ask for help if you end up in a scary situation, whether you’re asking locals or the authorities.
 Bottom line?
 Be smart, be prepared, and be alert: it will reduce your chances of danger, and keep you on track for having an unforgettable vacation.

 Do you have any travel safety tips of your own?
-Share them with us on the comments below!
+Share them with us in the comments section below!